hwclass/capsule/README.md

 ##capsule.js

-A small library initializing code for dynamic views.
+This attitude is a modular javascript architechture boilerplate.
+This is a small library initializing code for dynamic views.

 ###Usage